muratk3n/thirdwave/en/tweets/2020/week27a.md

 ---

 It's probably [cultural](../../2020/07/robot-frankenstein.md).
 Fine 4
-you, but at policy level that's moronic.
+you, but at policy level morons think culturally.
+You can *sell* culturally but that's different.

 "But I'm scared of human-like robots"